healthcare-and-life-sciences/Provider-Claim-Dispute-Workflow/README.md

 ## Revision History

 - **Revision Short Description (Sep 04, 2019)**
 	- Used a custom object for getting claim payment details.
 	- Used three custom fields in **Claim** and **Case** object.
 	- Details are in the **Custom Fields** zip file.
 >
 - **Revision Short Description (Oct 09, 2019)**
 	- Removed all customizations and used package objects.
 >
 - **Revision Short Description (Jun 13, 2022)**
 	- Converted the OmniScript to LWC.
 	- Fixed the associated DataRaptors (see list in the "Package Includes", "DataRaptor" Section).
-        		- Vlocity Card 'VPL-ProviderClaims-105' converted into a FlexCard ("FCProviderClaimPaymentDispute").
+	-Vlocity Card 'VPL-ProviderClaims-105' converted into a FlexCard ("FCProviderClaimPaymentDispute").
-        		- Added installation steps and assumptions.
+	-Added installation steps and assumptions.
 >
  - **Revision Short Description (September 29, 2022)**
-  		      	- Rendering issue correction for the OmniScript and FlexCard.
+		-Rendering issue correction for the OmniScript and FlexCard.
 >
- - **Revsision Short Descriptiom (October 28, 2022)**
+ - **Revision Short Description (October 28, 2022)**
 	- Included necessary data entries for proper use of the OmniScript and FlexCard.
 >
 ***